Chapter 13 Asymptotes-I

 The asymptotes are thus,

-Also, y, when x.
+Also, y \rightarrow \infty, when x \rightarrow \infty.
 So, no asymptotes parallel to x-axis.

 For finding value of m,